| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 should serve in newness of spirit, and not in the oldness of the letter."

-Once again, it all depends on our willingness to see things as God does.
-To "reckon" it to be so, simply because God says it is so. ~ ~ ~ ~ ~ ~ I would like to conclude our lesson by summarizing what we have learned so far.
-First of all, "our old man is crucified
+Once again, it all depends on our willingness to see things as God does, to "reckon" it to be so simply because God says it is so. ~ ~ ~ ~ ~ ~ I would like to conclude our lesson by summarizing what we have learned so far.
+First of all, "our old man is crucified with him, that

-with him, that the body of sin might be destroyed, that henceforth we should
+the body of sin might be destroyed, that henceforth we should not serve

 We have

-been "made free from sin" and became "the servants of righteousness."
+been "made free from sin" and become "the servants of righteousness."

-"God forbid" then, that we should resurrect the old
+"God forbid" then that we should resurrect the old man

 forsaking our loving bridegroom.